psyvision/FluiddPI/README.md

 ## Compiling / Developing Quick Start

-Regular users of FluiddPI should **not** need to follow any of these steps.
+Regular users of VCoreOS should **not** need to follow any of these steps.
 This is for those that wish to compile their own image and / or help in the development of this project.